 For more information on reforms happening in Ohio, click here.

 |Tracking||Testing||Victim Notification||No Known Reform||Reform in Progress||Partial Reform||Complete Reform|

 In addition to what we know about the backlog in Cleveland, there is also information about the backlog from other jurisdictions in the state.

 According to the Akron Beacon Journal, as of February 2014, Akron submitted more than 1,000 rape kits for testing.
 From those kits, there were at least 92 matches in the national DNA database.

 In 2009, the Cincinnati Police Department had 1,248 rape kits in storage but did not know whether or not they had been tested.
 As part of the SAK Testing Initiative, the Department sent 338 untested kits to BCI.
 As of September 2013, testing on those kits yielded 87 DNA matches.

 In early 2012, the Toledo Police Department had 2,300 untested rape kits in its property room, dating back to 1994.
 The kits were deemed "untestable" because the police lacked the victim's contact information, or the victim chose not to report the rape.
-As of July 15, 2013, the Department had submitted 285 untested kits to BCI as part of the SAK Testing Initiative, resulting in 59 DNA matches.
+As of August 2014, the Department had submitted nearly 1,000 untested kits to BCI as part of the SAK Testing Initiative.

 July 22, 2014